anaskhan55/Inflation/README.md

 # Cost-of-Living Crisis Inflation Analysis: Energy and Food Sectors

 ## Project Overview
 This repository contains code and datasets for analyzing and forecasting inflation trends in the energy and food sectors in the UK during the cost-of-living crisis.
-The project evaluates time-series models such as *SARIMA, **ARIMA, **Prophet, and **Holt-Winters Exponential Smoothing* to predict inflation trends for the year 2025.
+The project evaluates time-series models such as **SARIMA**,  **Prophet**, and **Holt-Winters Exponential Smoothing** to predict inflation trends for the year 2025.
 The code is designed to preprocess data, analyze trends, and generate forecasts with detailed performance metrics.

 ---

 ## Dataset
-The data used in this project was sourced from the *Office for National Statistics (ONS)* and includes monthly inflation rates for:
+The data used in this project was sourced from the **Office for National Statistics (ONS)** and includes monthly inflation rates for:
 - Motor Fuel
 - Gas
 - Food and Non-Alcoholic Beverages